-When you are set up for success, you are better able to set up your youths for success!
+When you are set up for success, you are better able to set up your Girl Scouts for success!
 That's why every year, your council provides trainings, guidelines, and procedures for conducting the Girl Scout Cookie Program and fall product program and determines how the proceeds and product rewards system will be managed.
-Check the cookie of your council's website at gsema.org/cookies to find the answers you need as well as local trainings and resources.
+Check the cookie section GSEMA cookie section] of your council's website to find the answers you need as well as local trainings and resources.